Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Learning Predictive State Representations

 Suppose we have a Hankel matrix $\HH$, estimated in the limit of infinite data.
 Since an implication of Lemma \ref{lem:assumptions-consequences} is that the rank of Hankel matrix $\HH$ is equivalent to the number of states of the POMDP, a natural first step of our method (and learning a PSR) is to compute a rank factorization of $\HH$ \cite{bootsClosingLearningplanning2011,balleSpectralLearning2014}.
 One way to achieve this factorization is to compute a singular-value decomposition of the Hankel matrix $\HH = U \Sigma V^T$, where singular values under a specified threshold (and their corresponding orthogonal vector components) are dropped.
 The truncated SVD is converted into a \textit{rank factorization} by computing $A = U \Sigma$ to be the left factor and $V^T$ to be the right factor.
 Crucially, since $A \cdot V^T$ and $\forw \cdot \back$ both form rank factorizations of $\HH$ (according to assumptions in Sec \ref{sec:assumptions}), there must exist some invertible transformation $P$ such that $A = \forw \cdot P$ and $P^{-1} \cdot \back = V^T$ (see Appendix~\ref{sec:appendix-proof-sim-trans} in the supplemental material).

-Moving one step earlier in the Hankel construction (Sec. \ref{sec:hankel-construction}), we can relate transitions, observations, and initial distributions with the rank factors and the Hankel matrix using Eqs. \ref{eqn:forward-derivation} and \ref{eqn:back-derivation}.
+Moving one step earlier in the Hankel construction (Sec. \ref{sec:hankel-construction}), we can relate transitions, observations, and initial distributions with the rank factors and the Hankel matrix using \cref{eqn:forward-derivation,eqn:back-derivation}.
 Let $\hists^{ao}$ denote an ordered set of all history indices that end in action-observation pair $ao$, and $\hists^{-ao}$ denote the same set with the same ordering but without the ending pair $ao$.
-From Eqs. \ref{eqn:forward-derivation} and \ref{eqn:back-derivation}, we observe for each $a \in \mc A, o \in \mc O$:
+From \cref{eqn:forward-derivation,eqn:back-derivation}, we observe for each $a \in \mc A, o \in \mc O$: